surrsurus/atom-rust-doc-viewer/README.md

 # Rust Documentation Viewer

+View your Rust project docs right inside of Atom.

 [![apm](https://raw.githubusercontent.com/surrsurus/atom-rust-doc-viewer/master/media/screenshot.png)](https://atom.io/packages/rust-doc-viewer)

 An Atom package to make viewing your project's Rust documentation much easier.
 This plugin will open up your current Rust project's documentation in a seperate pane so you don't have to have a web browser open at the same time as atom.